hkspm-yp/Astro-e-calendar/README.md

 ## Discrepancy in MICA
-This programme use a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
-However, there some changes applied as explained below:
+This programme uses a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
+However, there are some contradictions as explained below:

 **Rounding of number**